 Police break up pro-Palestinian camp at Amsterdam university as campus protests spread to Europe

-THE HAGUE, Netherlands (AP) — Police arrested some 125 activists as they broke up a pro-Palestinian demonstration camp at the University of Amsterdam in the early hours of Tuesday, as protests that have roiled campuses in the United States spread into Europe.
+AMSTERDAM (AP) — Police arrested about 125 activists as they broke up a pro-Palestinian demonstration camp at the University of Amsterdam early Tuesday, as protests that have roiled campuses in the United States spread into Europe.

+Students held protests or set up encampments in Finland, Denmark, Germany, Italy, Spain, France and Britain.

 Police in the Dutch capital said in a statement on the social media platform X that their action was “necessary to restore order” after protests turned violent.
 There were no immediate reports of injuries.